 The Design Solution

-Located within the Phoenix Biomedical Campus, Wexford’s Building, known as 850 PBC, expands the downtown biomedical corridor to the northern edges of the urban core.
+Located within the Phoenix Bioscience Core, Wexford’s Building, known as 850 PBC, expands the downtown biomedical corridor to the northern edges of the urban core.
 Designed to straddle the line between the academic and professional worlds, the building offers opportunities for meaningful collaboration among the building tenants and the community at large.
 The building’s design purposefully invites the neighborhood to participate in its success through ground-floor design elements that are visually porous and accessible.

 850 PBC was inspired by the saguaro cacti, which are native to the Sonoran Desert ecosystem that straddles Arizona, California and northwestern Mexico.
 This plant species provides food and shelter for many desert animals.
 850 PBC is a modern architectural metaphor of this iconic plant.
 Like the saguaro, the building façade combats the arid climate conditions with geometric ribs that shade the structure and help mitigate the effects of the extreme solar radiation.
 Desert temperatures can swing by more than 50 degrees from daytime to nighttime.
 The materials used for the exterior are primarily concrete, weathered steel and brick, which are slow to warm up during the day and dissipate the heat.
 Glass is used sparingly.